Ukulele and Arthrosis: How To Play Without Pain

 Ok, you have a strap, you have the right ukulele, with, maybe, low-string tension?

-Now you can pay attention about a few things to help you preven pain.
+Now you can pay attention to a few things to help you prevent pain.

 Warm Up Your Hands Before Playing